thecamp-toolbox/Livrable-WIP/readme.md

 ## asap

 - Ajouter des if () partout pour que ça fonctionne même quand certains champs sont absents
 - Find a way to limit number of items on portfolio slide to 8 and distribute on any number of slides (ex.
-15 items => 2 slides)
+15 items => 2 slides) (cf. long-list)
 - Download of all documents on project page
-- add better font management for strong

 ## Before going live